 Teaching in the counseling field is incredibly stimulating and has always been a growth process for me.
 I have equal interests in clinical work and research and so have tended to teach both clinical classes (e.g., diagnosis and assessment; crisis and trauma) and both of our research classes.
 My approach to teaching continues to evolve and has been rooted in humanism, social constructionism, and multicultural/intersectional feminism.
 I work to model humility, strength, humor, and good boundaries, and to provide an environment that is both challenging and supportive, one that encourages both compassion and critical thinking.

 Due to my clinical experience and interests in the intersection of gender and culture, much of my research has been qualitative and focused on eating disorders and body image disturbance (across genders and cultures).
 I have frequently worked with a professor in our college’s Human Services department, Dr. Yuying Tsong, regarding eating and body dissatisfaction among Asian American women.
 I have also applied my interests in mindfulness to the study of mindful eating.
 Most recently, I have worked on issues of sexual harassment and the #MeToo movement.
 I have almost always involved graduate students in my research, usually to work on team analysis of narrative data, and sometimes to publish together.

 I am a licensed psychologist and have worked in a variety of settings, predominantly with adults.
-Prior to joining the faculty at CSUF in 2005, I worked as a staff psychologist in the counseling center of a large university for a number of years.
+Prior to joining the faculty at CSUF in 2005, I worked at a counseling center of of a large university for a number of years.
 I specialized in therapy with people experiencing disordered eating and body dissatisfaction, and I conducted individual and group therapy, community outreach and consultation, and supervision of practicum and intern trainees.